aciddensity/sapi/README.md

 ## Configs

-Sapi will look for a config options in /etc/sapi.conf.
+Sapi will look for config options in /etc/sapi.conf.

 Default configuration options are as follows: